 This meeting is also your opportunity to vote on important issues.
 Whether or not you plan to attend in person, we recommend that you exercise the power of your proxy vote through the procedures that are explained in the "Q&A on Proxy Voting" section of the accompanying information circular.
 We urge you to make your vote count.
-Please vote in sufficient time to ensure your vote is received prior to the proxy cut off of 3:00 p.m.
-(Calgary time) on Friday, May 4, 2018.
+Please vote in sufficient time to ensure your vote is received prior to the proxy cut off of 2:30 p.m.
+(Calgary time) on Friday, May 3, 2019.

-Following the meeting, you will find the full text of the audited annual financial statements for the year ended December 31, 2017 (and the accompanying management discussion and analysis), the Information Circular and Annual Information Form for the year ended December 31, 2017, our Q1, 2018 quarterly results, corporate presentation, and other useful information about Alaris at www.alarisroyalty.com.
+Following the meeting, you will find the full text of the audited annual financial statements for the year ended December 31, 2018 (and the accompanying management discussion and analysis), the Information Circular and Annual Information Form for the year ended December 31, 2018, our Q1, 2019 quarterly results, corporate presentation, and other useful information about Alaris at www.alarisroyalty.com.

 Directors and management never lose sight of the fact that we guide this enterprise on behalf of you, our shareholders.
-We look forward to your participation in our deliberations on May 8th.

-Sincerely,
+We look forward to your participation in our deliberations on May 7th.

-(Signed) "Jack C. Lee"
+"Jack Lee"

-Jack C. Lee
+JACK C. LEE

 Chairman of the Board

-(Signed) "Steve King"
+"Steve King"

-Steve King
+STEVE KING

-President and Chief Executive Officer
+President & CEO

-March 23, 2018
+April 2, 2019

-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS OF ALARIS ROYALTY CORP.
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS OF ALARIS ROYALTY CORP.

-THE ANNUAL GENERAL MEETING OF SHAREHOLDERS (THE "MEETING") OF ALARIS ROYALTY CORP. ("ALARIS") WILL BE HELD THE 8TH DAY OF MAY, 2018 AT 3:00 P.M.(MST) AT THE HOTEL LE GERMAIN, 899 CENTER STREET SW, CALGARY, ALBERTA AND WILL HAVE THE FOLLOWING PURPOSES:
+THE ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS (THE "MEETING") OF ALARIS ROYALTY CORP. ("ALARIS") WILL BE HELD THE 7th DAY OF MAY, 2019 AT 2:30 P.M.(MST) AT THE HOTEL LE GERMAIN, 899 CENTER STREET SW, CALGARY, ALBERTA AND WILL HAVE THE FOLLOWING PURPOSES:

-- 1. To receive and consider the financial statements of Alaris for the year ended December 31, 2017 and the Auditor's report on those statements (the "Financial Statements"); - 2.
+- 1. To receive and consider the financial statements of Alaris for the year ended December 31, 2018 and the Auditor's report on those statements (the "Financial Statements"); - 2.
 To fix the number of directors to be elected at seven (7) members; - 3.
 To elect the Board of Directors; - 4.
-To appoint the Auditor of Alaris for fiscal year ending December 31, 2018; and - 5.
+To appoint the Auditor of Alaris for fiscal year ending December 31, 2019; - 5.
+To increase the maximum number of shares that can be reserved for issuance from treasury under Alaris' restricted share unit plan to 2.5% of the issued and outstanding Shares; and - 6.
 To transact any other business properly before the meeting as may properly be brought before the meeting or any adjournment(s) thereof.

 The specific details of the matters proposed to be put before the Meeting are described in the Information Circular accompanying and forming part of this Notice.
-A copy of the Financial Statements and Management Discussion and Analysis for the year ended December 31, 2017 have been mailed to Shareholders who requested such mailing in accordance with applicable securities laws and have been filed under Alaris' profile on SEDAR.
+A copy of the Financial Statements and Management Discussion and Analysis for the year ended December 31, 2018 have been mailed to Shareholders who requested such mailing in accordance with applicable securities laws and have been filed under Alaris' profile on SEDAR.

-Shareholders who own Common Shares as at the end of business on March 26, 2018 (the "Record Date") will be entitled to vote at the meeting.
-The number of eligible votes that may be cast at the Meeting is 36,481,247 being the total number of Common Shares outstanding on the Record Date.
+Shareholders who own Shares as at the end of business on April 2, 2019 (the "Record Date") will be entitled to vote at the meeting.
+The number of eligible votes that may be cast at the Meeting is 36,496,247 being the total number of Shares outstanding on the Record Date.